 My depression got so bad at one point, that I didn’t get out of bed for a week.
 I was lying amongst empty bottles of spirits.
 I was drinking because I wanted it all to stop.
 Talking to a therapist helped me understand that I needed rehab treatment. – Jonathan

-We all face hard situations in life, and it is completely natural to feel sad or under the weather.
+We all face challenging situations in life, and it is completely natural to feel sad or under the weather.

-For those with depressions, these feelings are completely uncontrollable and persistent and impact not only their individual mental wellbeing but their social, professional and personal life.
+For those with depression, these feelings are entirely uncontrollable and persistent and impact not only their individual mental wellbeing but their social, professional and personal life.

-Clinical depression is a medically diagnosable condition where an individual has a number of depressive symptoms which last for a long period of time.
+Clinical depression is a medically diagnosable condition where an individual has a number of depressive symptoms which last for an extended period of time.

 Dual diagnosis: causes and risks

 33% of those with depression also suffer from addiction in the UK.
 (Mental Health Foundation UK)